nextui-org/nextui-cli/README.md

 > 2. Check whether the NextUI components `required dependencies are installed` in the project
 > 3. Check the required `tailwind.config.js` file and the content is correct
 > 4. Check `.npmrc` is correct when using `pnpm`
+> 5. Check `peerDependencies with required version` are installed in the project

 #### Doctor Options